tum-ei-eda/mlonmcu/ValidationNew.md

 ## Updates (25.01.2024)
 - `mlonmcu-models` (`$MLONMCU_HOME/models/`, Branch: `refactor-validate`):
   - Update some more definition.yml files
+  - Resnet: add support_new dir for ml_interface v2 compatibility
+  - Resnet: add support_new_mlifio as demo/test of new interfaces
 - `mlonmcu-sw` (`$MLONMCU_HOME/deps/src/mlif`, Branch: `refactor-validate` **NEW**):
 	- Added versioning to ml_interface template (Use `-c mlif.template_version=v2` to use the updated mlif)
   - Link `mlifio` utilities to ml_interface